 Until she voiced the obvious, I wasn’t aware that, too, was weighing on my mind.
 Our bodies have memory and you’re remembering that day.

 In September of 2001, my daughter and I celebrated her graduation from culinary school with a trip to New York City.
-We’d arranged a 10-day visit with my nephew who lived in Brooklyn and also a meeting with Ruth Reichl, then Editor of Gourmet Magazine and author of 3 of our favorite books on cooking.
+We’d arranged a 10-day visit with my nephew who lived in Brooklyn and also a meeting with Ruth Reichl, then Editor of Gourmet Magazine and author of three of our favorite books on cooking.
 The first five days in and around the city were glorious.
 A drive to the beach and back, subway-riding to Manhattan and the New York Public Library.
 Strolling through Central Park and jaunts all around Brooklyn.
 On the evening of September 10th, we met my nephew after work for drinks at a restaurant high atop the Marriott Hotel.

 A tremendous thunderstorm came through that night.
 We watched in awe from our cloud-high window seats at the lightning strikes, rain storming down in buckets.
 When we ventured back to the street, we found the air charged with heat and pressed on through the rain.
 Although we got soaked, we dried out on the subway ride home.
 (I wrote about the kindness of the people we met that night in this poem.)